-Having a tremor is a common feature of Parkinson’s, but it doesn’t necessarily mean you have Parkinson’s.
+Having a tremor doesn’t necessarily mean you have Parkinson’s.
 It can also be a symptom of other conditions.

-- essential tremor is a trembling of the hands, head, legs, body or voice and is most noticeable when you are moving.
-This is a common type of tremor and as such, often mistaken for Parkinson's.
+- Essential tremor is a trembling of the hands, head, legs, body or voice and is most noticeable when you are moving.
+This is a common type of tremor and is often mistaken for Parkinson's.

-- dystonic tremor.
-This can occur because of dystonia (a range of movement disorders that cause muscle spasms and contractions).
+- Dystonic tremor can appear in people who have dystonia (a range of movement disorders that cause muscle spasms and contractions).

 It can be difficult to tell essential and dystonic tremor apart from a Parkinson’s tremor.